 About two weeks after that letter is delivered, call the credit card’s customer service again to confirm your account is closed.
 Assume it won’t be (they’re fighting you here, remember?).
 Repeat your verbal instructions: Close this account and report it as closed to the CRAs.

 In about three months, order a copy of your credit report.
 If the account shows the account “Closed by request of customer” or a reasonable facsimile, you’ve achieved success.
 If not, go back, and start over.
 Make the call and go through all the steps again.

 You could get full cooperation on your first call.
 Or it could take several rounds to achieve a full and complete break up with this credit card account.

-It’s a lot easier to open than to close a credit card account.
+It’s easier to open than close a credit card account.
 Even if you have all the current information like your account number, customer service phone number, and address, it could cost you both in time, trouble and postage.
-If you don’t have all of that information at your fingertips, your work will only multiply as you’ll need to move into research mode.
+If you don’t have all that information at your fingertips, your work will only multiply as you need to move into research mode.

 Think about this the next time you’re tempted to complete a new credit card application.

 Click on Neil’s face for a happy tune, perhaps even a trip down Memory Lane that will get stuck in your head for at least a few hours.